k21971/EvilHack/doc/evilhack-changelog.md

 - New forging artifact recipe - Ithilmar
 - Fix: sokoban prizes could still spawn with an invalid material
 - Add a couple more sources of cancellation protection
+- Fix: prevent Bourbon, Ozzy, and Kathryn in both forms from being polymorphed